ajcvickers/ajcvickers.github.io/_posts/2013-05-14-ef6-sql-logging-part-3-interception-building-blocks.md

 Interceptors can also be registered at the app-domain level using the DbConfiguration code-based configuration mechanism.
 <h2>Example: Logging to NLog</h2>
-Let’s put all this together into an example that using IDbCommandInterceptor and <a href="https://nlog.codeplex.com/">NLog</a> to:
+Let's put all this together into an example that using IDbCommandInterceptor and <a href="https://nlog.codeplex.com/">NLog</a> to:
 <ul>
 	<li>Log a warning for any command that is executed non-asynchronously</li>
 	<li>Log an error for any command that throws when executed</li>
 </ul>
-Here’s the class that does the logging, which should be registered as shown above:
+Here's the class that does the logging, which should be registered as shown above:

 [code language="csharp"]
 public class NLogCommandInterceptor : IDbCommandInterceptor